Stagecoach (1939 film): Plot

-At Apache Wells, Mrs. Mallory learns that her husband had been wounded in battle with the Apaches.
-When she faints and goes into labor, Doc Boone sobers up and delivers the baby with Dallas assisting.
-Later that night, Ringo asks Dallas to marry him and live on a ranch he owns in Mexico.
-Afraid to reveal her past, she does not answer immediately.
-The next morning, she accepts, but does not want to leave Mrs. Mallory and the new baby, so she tells Ringo to go on alone to his ranch, where she will meet him later.
-As Ringo is escaping, he sees smoke signals heralding an Apache attack and returns to custody.
+At Apache Wells, Mallory learns that her husband was wounded in battle with the Apaches and rushed to Lordsburg.
+She faints, and stunning the group, goes into labor.
+Doc Boone sobers up and delivers the baby with Dallas assisting.
+Later that night, Ringo asks Dallas to marry him and live on a ranch he owns across the border in Mexico.
+Afraid to reveal her past, she is evasive.
+The next morning, she accepts with Boone's encouragement, but is unwilling to leave Mallory and the newborn; instead, she encourages Ringo to escape, promising to meet him in Mexico later.
+Before Ringo can leave, he sees smoke signals heralding nearby Apache and returns to custody.

-The stage reaches Lee's Ferry, which the Apaches have destroyed.
+The stage reaches a ferry crossing, which the Apaches have murderously sacked.
 Curley uncuffs Ringo to help lash logs to the stagecoach and float it across the river.
-Just when they think the danger has passed, Apaches attack.
-A long chase follows, where some of the party are injured fighting off their pursuers.
-Just as they run out of ammunition and Hatfield is getting ready to save Mrs. Mallory from capture by killing her with his last bullet, he himself is mortally wounded.
-The 6th U.S. Cavalry rides to the rescue.
+The Apache eventually attack and a long chase ensues, during which Buck and Peacock are wounded.
+Down to his last bullet, Hatfield prepares to humanely dispatch Mallory when he is mortally wounded.
+The stage is then rescued by the 6th Cavalry.

-At Lordsburg Gatewood the banker is arrested by the local sheriff and Mrs. Mallory learns that her husband's wound is not serious.
-She thanks Dallas, who gives Mrs. Mallory her shawl.
-Dallas then begs Ringo not to confront the Plummers, but he is determined to settle matters.
-As they walk through town, he sees the brothel to which she is returning.
-Luke Plummer, who is playing poker in one of the saloons, hears of Ringo's arrival and gets his brothers to join him in a gunfight to kill Ringo.
+At Lordsburg, Gatewood is arrested for attempting to abscond with his bank's funds.
+Mallory learns that her wounded husband will fully recover; she thanks Dallas, who gives Mallory her shawl.
+Peacock invites Dallas to visit his home in Kansas City, Kansas.
+Ringo escorts Dallas to her destination in a seedy part of town and finally learns who she is, but he reiterates his desire to marry her.

-Ringo survives the three-against-one shootout that follows, then surrenders to Curley, expecting to go back to prison.
-As Ringo boards a wagon, Curley invites Dallas to ride with them to the edge of town; but when she does so Curley and Doc stampede the horses, letting Ringo ride off with Dallas to his ranch across the border.
+Luke Plummer, who is playing poker in one of the saloons, hears of Ringo's arrival and summons his brothers to join him in the showdown.
+Ringo guns down the Plummers in a shootout, then surrenders to Curley, expecting to go back to prison.
+As Ringo takes his seat on a buckboard, Curley invites Dallas to ride with them to the edge of town.
+But when she gets aboard, Curley and Boone stampede the horses, happily letting the couple speed off together towards Ringo's ranch.